 There are also celestial bodies and terrestrial bodies; but the glory of the celestial is one, and the glory of the terrestrial is another.

 The illustration now changes from biology and zoology to astronomy.
 The same is true with celestial bodies (heavenly bodies) – they differ in brightness.
 Terrestrial bodies are earthly bodies.
 There is a marked difference between heavenly and earthly bodies.
 Heavenly bodies shine, but earthly bodies do not.
 The glory of mortal human bodies is different from that of immortal human bodies.

 There is one glory of the sun, another glory of the moon, and another glory of the stars; for one star differs from another star in glory.

-There is a difference in luster of celestial bodies.
+There is a difference in the luster of celestial bodies.
 The sun shines with much greater brightness than the moon.
 Sun glory originates its brightness; moon glory is a reflected light.
-There are billions of stars and none of them identical.
-There is glory but there is individuality.
+There are billions of stars, and none of them identical.
+There is glory, but there is individuality.
 In heaven, each of us will have his own personality.
-No two people are alike and God likes it that way.
-Man wants uniformity but God wants diversity.
+No two people are alike, and God likes it that way.
+Man wants uniformity, but God wants diversity.
 Every snowflake is different.